Laura has worked online as a freelancer in multiple capacities and has learned how to spot an online job scam from a mile away.

 Have you ever been contacted by an online scammer?
 What did you do?
 How did you handle it?
 Were you scammed, or did you see through their lies before it was too late?

-Tell us your story or inputs in the comments.
+Tell us your story or input in the comments.
 Let's help each other stay updated on scammers and put a stop to them.
 One name mentioned may show up in someone's internet search and save them from being scammed.
 Good luck in your future online job-search endeavors!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.